 Playing their trout like some old sea king’s daughter.

 Not all of them, he said.
 One, anyhow.

 For a more thorough analysis of the lives and work of Helen Rich and Belle Turnbull, see this article from Colorado Magazine published in 1979.
 Summit County Library has a copy of the Unsung Masters Series: Belle Turnbull, On the Life and Work of an American Master.

-To learn more about Breckenridge history, visit a museum, take a tour, or read blog articles from the Breckenridge Heritage Alliance.
+To learn more about Breckenridge history, visit a museum, take a tour, or read blog articles from Breckenridge History.

 Written by Leigh Girvin